 - No animal or article deemed unworthy will be awarded a premium.
 In case there is no competition by another exhibitor, only one prize may be awarded and this will be determined by the judge on merit and over his signature.
-No exhibitor will be paid more than two money prizes in the individual classes. - Premiums will be paid out by placing: PURPLE or BLUE, RED, WHITE.
+No exhibitor will be paid more than two money prizes in the individual classes. - 2.
+Premiums will be paid out by placing: PURPLE or BLUE, RED, WHITE.
 Champions will receive Purple Ribbons and Reserve Champions a Lavender Ribbon. - 3.
-There will be no premiums awarded to showmanship classes.
+There will be no premiums awarded to showmanship classes. - 4.
+Premiums can be picked up on Sunday after clean-up.